Application Process for Food Safety and Quality Undergraduate Certificate

 1. Review Admission Requirements

-To qualify for admission into the online food science undergraduate certificate, students must have already completed or meet the following requirements:
+To qualify for admission into the online food safety and quality undergraduate certificate, students must meet the following requirements:

 - Students with fewer than 24 completed college credit hours must have a minimum college cumulative GPA of 2.0 and demonstrate proof of high school graduation or GED equivalent